 This is a good business for everyone, including law firms.
-It is virtually impossible to navigate this space without the assistance of an attorney that not only understands cannabis law and applications process but also issues that are specific to the operation of a cannabis business, including federal restrictions, protection of intellectual property rights, and tax, real estate and land use issues that are frequently encountered by cannabis businesses.
+It is virtually impossible to navigate this space without the assistance of an attorney that not only understands the cannabis legal law and application process but also issues that are specific to the operation of a cannabis business, including federal restrictions, protection of intellectual property rights, and tax, real estate and land use issues that are frequently encountered by cannabis businesses.

 What’s allowed in New Jersey now?

 NJ currently limits legal marijuana consumption for medical use only.
-Patients with qualifying debilitating conditions must establish a bona-fide relationship with a doctor authorized by the DOH to prescribe medical marijuana and they must purchase their marijuana from one of six currently operating ATCs.
+Patients with qualifying debilitating conditions must establish a bonafide relationship with a doctor authorized by the DOH to prescribe medical marijuana and they must purchase their marijuana from one of six currently operating ATCs.
 More are on the way.
-Between permits awarded or pending during the last two years another 10 vertically-integrated ATCs, 15 dispensary and 5 cultivation endorsements could be on the horizon.
+Between permits awarded or pending during the last two years another 10 vertically-integrated ATCs, 15 dispensaries and 5 cultivation endorsements could be on the horizon.

 What qualifies a patient for medicinal access?